Frederick Ponsonby, 1st Baron Sysonby: Background

 Known as Fritz, Ponsonby was the second of three sons of General Sir Henry Ponsonby and his wife the Hon.
-Mary Elizabeth (née Bulteel). member of a junior branch of the Ponsonby family, he was the grandson of General Sir Frederick Cavendish Ponsonby and the great-grandson of Frederick Ponsonby, 3rd Earl of Bessborough.
+Mary Elizabeth (née Bulteel).
+A member of a junior branch of the Ponsonby family, he was the grandson of General Sir Frederick Ponsonby and the great-grandson of Frederick Ponsonby, 3rd Earl of Bessborough.
 Arthur Ponsonby, 1st Baron Ponsonby of Shulbrede, was his younger brother.

 His godparents were German Emperor Frederick III and Empress Victoria.

 Military career

 After attending Eton, Ponsonby received a commission in the Duke of Cornwall's Light Infantry as a second lieutenant.
 He transferred to the Grenadier Guards and was promoted to lieutenant on 2 July 1892.
 He was promoted to captain on 15 February 1899, and served with the 3rd Battalion of his regiment in the Second Boer War.
 Wounded at the end of the war, he returned to the United Kingdom in April 1902.
-He was later promoted to Major and Brevet Lieutenant-Colonel and served in the First World War.
-Sir John French mentioned him is despatches.
+He was later promoted to major and brevet lieutenant-colonel and served in the First World War.
+Sir John French mentioned him in despatches.
 He wrote the standard history: The Grenadier Guards in the Great War of 1914–1918.
 3 vols., published in 1920.

 Courtier

 He also held several court positions, notably as Equerry-in-Ordinary to Queen Victoria from 1894 to 1901, as Assistant Keeper of the Privy Purse and Assistant Private Secretary to Queen Victoria from 1897 to 1901, to King Edward VII from 1901 to 1910 and to King George V from 1910 to 1914; as Keeper of the Privy Purse from 1914 to 1935, and as Lieutenant Governor of Windsor Castle from 1928 to 1935.

 In 1906, Ponsonby was appointed to the Order of the Bath as a Companion (CB).
 In 1910, he was promoted to be a Knight Commander of the Royal Victorian Order (KCVO) and was promoted to Knight Grand Cross (GCVO) in the 1921 New Year Honours.
 In 1913 he was made a Grand Cross in the Order of the Griffon of Mecklenburg-Strelitz.
 In 1914, he was sworn of the Privy Council.
 In the 1935 Birthday Honours, he was raised to the peerage as Baron Sysonby, of Wonersh in the County of Surrey.
-In 1914 He received the George V Version of the Royal Household Long and Faithful Service Medal for 20 years of service to the Royal Family.

 Family

-Lord Sysonby married Victoria, daughter of Colonel Edmund Hegan Kennard, on 17 May 1899, at the Guards Chapel, Wellington Barracks.
-She later became a well-known cook book author.
+Lord Sysonby married Victoria, daughter of Colonel Edmund Hegan Kennard, on 17 May 1899, at the Guards' Chapel, Wellington Barracks.
+She later became a well-known cookbook author.
 They had three children: